koajs/examples/stream-view/README.md

 1. The main function app.js instantiates a "View" from the view.js file.
 2. The View overrides the Readable's _read() function with an empty function.
 3. The View also overrides the Readable's render() function to do the following:

-    a.
-Immediately push out the `head` of the page
+  1. Immediately push out the `head` of the page
-    b.
-Assigns to `body` variable a promise that will soon (in the next tick) return the Hello World text.
+  2. Assigns to `body` variable a promise that will soon (in the next tick) return the Hello World text.
-    c.
-Yields to that promise, which returns the desired text
+  3. Yields to that promise, which eventually returns the desired text
-    d.
-After the promise returns, it pushes out the returned text wrapped in `body` tags
+  4. After the promise returns, it pushes out the returned text wrapped in `body` tags
-    e.
-It pushes out the closing `html` tag and
+  5. It pushes out the closing `html` tag and
-    f.
-Closes the connection with push(null)
+  6. Closes the connection with push(null)